dbushong/async-q/READJSME.md

 ###### Functions

 * length() - a function returning the number of items waiting to be processed.
 * push(task) - add a new task to the queue and return a promise which is resolved once the worker has finished processing the task.
+The promise object returned also contains a `start` property, which is a promise which is resolved when the task is started.
   Instead of a single task, an array of tasks can be submitted and an array of promises will be returned which can be individually handled or bundled with `Q.all()`